w3f/polkadot-wiki/docs/learn/learn-offenses.md

 **Disabling** stops validators from performing specific actions after they committed an offence.
 Disabling is further divided into:

-- On-chain disabling lasts for a whole era and stops validators from block authoring, backing through runtime filtering, initiating a dispute, and backing.
-It also makes other nodes ignore backing statements.
+- On-chain disabling lasts for a whole era and stops validators from block authoring, backing and initiating a dispute.
 - Off-chain disabling lasts for a session, is caused by losing a dispute, and stops validators from initiating a dispute.